You Can Buy a VW Taos Again But Do You Want To?

 Currently, there are 3 outstanding recalls on the AWD VW Taos and the FWD VW Taos (all listed above.)
 Volkswagen has released a fix for each of these problems although there may be delays in getting the parts needed for the repairs.

-Consumer Reports awarded the Taos a lower than average predicted reliability score of just 2 out of 5.
-Consumer Reports noted the lack of safety features on the Taos base model, including automatic braking, blind spot and rear cross traffic warning, and forward collision warning.
+Consumer Reports awarded the Taos a lower-than-average predicted reliability score of just 2 out of 5.
+Despite this setback, the brand and automotive market hope for a better future and that the next version of Taos will perform better.
+Consumer Reports noted the lack of safety features on the Taos base model, including automatic braking, blind spot and rear cross-traffic warning, and forward collision warning.
 Of all the Volkswagen vehicles, Consumer Reports only recommended two vehicles in the German automaker’s lineup – the 2022 Volkswagen Atlas and the 2022 Volkswagen Atlas Cross Sport.

 The Insurance Institute for Highway Safety (IIHS) did not name the 2022 Tao as a Top Safety Pick.
-In order to make the IIHS list, a vehicle must earn a “good” rating in each IIHS category but the Taos failed to earn a good rating in the passenger-side small overlap and head restraint tests.
+In order to make the IIHS list, an accolade often considered one of the best recognitions in the auto industry, a vehicle must earn a “good” rating in each IIHS category but the Taos failed to earn a good rating in the passenger-side small overlap and head restraint tests.
 This is an obvious disappointment for VW who will likely lose buyers to other manufacturers producing small SUVs with better safety ratings, like Subaru.

 What can VW Taos owners do?